NPIOcean/kobbe/docs/source/pipeline/pipeline.md

     <img src="../_static/proc_images/FOM.png" width="250" height="100" alt="FOM">
   </a>

-- Using a FOM threshold of 1000 to classify "good"/"bad".
+- FOM is almost completely binary distrubuted.
+We use a default FOM threshold of 10 000 to classify "good"/"bad".
 - Using FOM for all beams to get:
     - `ICE_IN_SAMPLE` (FOM < 10000 for all 4 beams)
     - `ICE_IN_SAMPLE_ANY` (FOM < 10000 for any of the 4 beams)

 Calculating a "sea ice concentration" from `ICE_IN_SAMPLE` gives a fairly good match with remote sensing: